JuniorDEVed/JuniorDEVed/README.md

 Subscribe to my channels to stay updated, or contact me directly through LinkedIn to have a conversation.
 I would love to hear from you, let's talk shop!

 I am also soon to graduate from **Strive School's** intense 6-month full-stack software engineering program backed by **YCombinator**.
-The core curriculum's focus was on the awesomely productive **MERN Stack**.
+The core focus of the curriculum was to equip us with tooling that the the awesomely productive **MERN Stack** provides.

 <p>
   <b>#juniordevforlife #beginnermindset #alwaysbestriving</b>